rpoleski/MulensModel/developers_board.md

 3. Jacobian for PSPL
 4. identify parts that will be affected by binary source

+## May goals:
+1. binary source use cases
+2. errorbar scaling in MulensData
+3. finish improved passing of color/label/etc from MulensData to Model
+4. website with notes on data challenge and links related to it
+5. easier access to all the fluxes from Event

 ## Specific tasks to be performed
+**boldfaced** tasks are most important because requested by the users

 * Install
   * makefile for Windows (basic instructions exist already)